FraPorta/LiveTVAndroidApp/README.md

 2. Install on your Android TV/device
 3. Launch and enjoy live sports!
 4. **Pro tip**: Use the built-in "Check for Updates" feature to stay current with the latest version!

-### For Developers
-1. Clone the repository
-2. Open in Android Studio
-3. Sync Gradle files
-4. Build and run

 ## 🛠️ Development